yang5hi/Climate-Analysis-of-Honolulu/README.md

 ## 2 - Climate App

-I design a Flask API based on the queries that you have just developed.
+I design a Flask API based on the queries above.

 ### Routes